 Collection Development Policy

-Policy document describing how the library selects materials for its collections.
+Policy document describing how the library selects materials for its collections and identifies materials for removal.

 Mandatory Reporting Policy